brianwisti/logseq-toggle-heading/readme.md

 ## What it does

-Provides a command to toggle `heading` as a boolean property
+Provides a *Toggle Heading* command to toggle `heading` as a boolean property.
+This can also be triggered with `mod-1`.

+There are no additional interfaces or customizations.

 ## Why?